corda/corda-docs/content/en/docs/corda-enterprise/4.7/operations/deployment/deployment-kubernetes.md

   ./cenm context login -s -u <USER> -p <PASSWORD> http://<GATEWAY-SERVICE-IP>:8080
   ```

-The [Gateway Service](../../node/gateway-service.md) is a gateway between the [Auth Service](../../node/auth-service.md) and front end services in CENM.
+The [Gateway Service](../../node/gateway-service.md) is a gateway between the [Auth Service](../../node/auth-service.md) and front-end services in CENM.
 It allows you to perform all network operations on the [Identity Manager Service](../../../../cenm/1.5/identity-manager.md), the [Network Map Service](../../../../cenm/1.5/network-map.md), and the [Signing Service](../../../../cenm/1.5/signing-service.md).
 The IP address is dynamically allocated for each deployment and can be found with `kubectl get svc`.
 Use the following command to ensure that you are pointing at the correct namespace: